vaginessa/plugin.video.lastship/README.md

 ### Prerequisites

 - Download and install the Kodi Media Center build for your device.
-Kodi can be downloaded from [here](https://kodi.tv/download).
+Kodi can be downloaded [here](https://kodi.tv/download).
-- Download the Lastship Kodi repository from [here](https://github.com/lastship/Lastship-Repo/raw/master/zips/repository.lastship/repository.lastship-1.0.1.zip).
+- Get the Lastship addon repository from [here](https://github.com/lastship/Lastship-Repo/raw/master/zips/repository.lastship/repository.lastship-1.0.1.zip).

 ### In Kodi